-Okay but enough about me.
-Now that you know how The Loving Diet has helped me, let me give you a little preview of what exactly you will find inside the book.
+The Loving Diet has helped me, let me give you a little preview of what exactly you will find inside the book.

 The book is broken into various chapters, starting with an education on what autoimmune diseases are, how and why they occur, the stages of them, and other factors that can influence autoimmune diseases such as gut dysfunction and inflammation.
 Jessica outlines the tests that she typically performs and recommends for patients presenting in the various stages of autoimmune disease, and her approach to treatment.
 She teaches you the power of mindfulness and meditation and provides resources to teach you these powerful healing tools as a way to help accept and deal with your illness or hardship.
 Next Jessica teaches you how to truly let love into your life.
 The majority of the book is dedicated to these lessons.